-“Uh, this won’t work for ME“
+“Uh, that won’t work for ME“

-“This is great for ME!”
+“That is great for ME!”

 Indeed, it’s frequently the more successful independents who disregard other local shops, restaurants and service providers to their peril.
 For any commercial corridor, critical mass is a key driver of the awareness and traffic that sustains it.
 And an influencer business stands to lose the most should its host community falter.

 Alliance can drive growth for everyone, but for the individual it requires skin in the game.
 As a concept, it demands we look at the bigger picture of us – like one of those antique, panoramic photos of a giant graduating class.
-You may be that kid who scored all the touchdowns (middle row, thirty-six from the left).
-But the only notable thing about that picture now is the size of the class – with every other graduate smiling just as broadly as you are.
+You may be that kid who scored all the touchdowns (middle row, seventy-sixth from the left).
+But the only notable thing about that picture is the size of the class – with every other graduate smiling just as broadly as you are.